 What You Need

-- cutting board
+- apples, Y-shaped peeler, chef's knife, cutting board

-Once you've selected your apple, use a Y-shaped peeler and swipe across the top and bottom of the apple to remove the peel.
+- Once you've selected your apple, use a Y-shaped peeler and swipe across the top and bottom of the apple to remove the peel.

-Starting from the top of the apple and ending at the bottom, remove the peel in strips, working your way around the apple.
+- Starting from the top of the apple and ending at the bottom, remove the peel in strips, working your way around the apple.

-After the apple is fully peeled, stand the fruit upright on the cutting board and slice off one side, as close to the core as possible.
+- After the apple is fully peeled, stand the fruit upright on the cutting board and slice off one side, as close to the core as possible.

-Discard the core and slice or dice the apple as needed.
+- Discard the core and slice or dice the apple as needed.